Ruu3f/freeGPT/README.md

 # freeGPT

-freeGPT is a Python package that provides free access to GPT3, GPT4 and more models.
+freeGPT provides free access to GPT3, GPT4 and more models.

 ## Get started: